videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

         -> DONE
 ```

 Through using multiple levels of indentation and asterisks, choices were added under others, creating a branching structure that started with three and then moved outward.

-A Divert was introduced as a way to quickly collapse certain paths to prevent the story from becoming too complex.
+A Divert was also introduced as a way to quickly collapse certain paths to prevent the story from becoming too complex.

 **Full Example:**